allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/115-catalyzes-new-fhir-documentation-is-your-trusted-fhir-resource/blogarticle.md

 ---
-Title: Catalyze’s New FHIR Documentation is Your Trusted FHIR Resource
+Title: "Catalyze’s New FHIR Documentation is Your Trusted FHIR Resource"
-SeoTitle: Catalyze’s New FHIR Documentation is Your Trusted FHIR Resource
+SeoTitle: "Catalyze’s New FHIR Documentation is Your Trusted FHIR Resource"
 Author: mohan
 Fullname: Mohan Balachandran
 Date: 06/12/2015